Relatives of Flagstaff boy plead not guilty in his death

 Elizabeth Archibeque, Anthony Martinez and Ann Martinez entered the pleas Monday in Coconino County Superior Court.

-The defendants appeared on a video feed from jail where they’re being held each on a $3 million cash-only bond.
-Their attorneys appeared by telephone, part of the measures the court is enacting to prevent the spread of the new coronavirus.
+The defendants appeared on a video feed from jail where they’re being held each on a $3 million cash-only bond, a measure enacted to prevent the spread of the new coronavirus.
+The defendants’ attorneys appeared by phone.

+Attorneys were encouraged to do the same at the federal magistrate court in Flagstaff, which announced Monday that it largely is closing to the public through April 10.
+Court staff will work remotely and proceedings will be limited.
+No more than two people will be allowed in the public seating area.

 Archibeque and the Martinezes were arrested March 2 after Ann Martinez called 911 and said she thought her grandson was dead.
 They later were indicted on first-degree murder, kidnapping and child abuse charges.